Total Panic: Film reviews

 Besides filling the void that Nick Rocks left upon its cancelation in 1989, Total Panic reconfigured Rated K: For Kids by Kids, which broadcast its final episode in December 1988, into a segment for its show.
 So in effect, just like how Total Panic replaced Nick Rocks as the resident program for music videos on Nickelodeon, it also suddenly became the network's primary outlet for film reviews.
 The Rated K segment on Total Panic was hosted by Molly Scott.

 Among the films spotlighted in this time frame were Eddie and the Cruisers II: Eddie Lives! (including an interview with its star Michael Paré) and the Tom Hanks vehicle Turner & Hooch.
 Scott would invite at least two members of the studio audience to share their own thoughts on the films.
 The film review segments on Total Panic actually used the second generation set from Rated K, which was a movie concession stand with a pastel color palette.

 Guests

-Notable guests to appear on Total Panic included news journalist Walter Cronkite, musician "Weird Al" Yankovic and his castmates from the film UHF, Victoria Jackson and Michael Richards, professional wrestler Hulk Hogan, former New York City mayor Ed Koch, comic book writer and artist Walt Simonson, and illusionist Mark O'Brien.
+Notable guests to appear on Total Panic included news journalist Walter Cronkite, musician "Weird Al" Yankovic and his castmates from the film UHF, Victoria Jackson and Michael Richards, professional wrestler Hulk Hogan, former New York City mayor Ed Koch, comic book writer and artist Walt Simonson, notable pinball player, designer, and promoter Roger Sharpe and illusionist Mark O'Brien.

 Jason Marsden meanwhile, was once interviewed by Molly Scott while in costume as Eddie Munster on the set of The Munsters Today.
 Also interviewed by Scott were Marsden's co-stars, Hilary Van Dyke (Marilyn Munster), Lee Meriwether (Lily Munster), and Howard Morton ("Grandpa" Vladimir Dracula).

 Also invited for a segment was Andy Eddy, the then editor of VideoGames & Computer Entertainment, to discuss the then new TurboGrafx-16, Sega Genesis, Game Boy, and Atari Lynx consoles.